How Is Compensation Determined for an Employee?

 It is also critical to consider local economies and company size.
 For instance, you will need to pay an administrative assistant to the CEO of a Fortune 100 company in New York City considerably more than the administrative assistant to the CEO of a company with 30 people in a small town in Iowa.
 Their job titles are identical—Administrative Assistant to the CEO—but their pay is completely different.

-Employee contributions and accomplishments: You want your star employee to make more than your slacker employee, even if they have the same title.
+You want your star employee to make more than your slacker employee, even if they have the same title.
 Companies recognize the difference in how much an employee contributes to the company through pay differentiation with merit increases going to their best.
 (But, ask yourself with some honesty, if you determine an employee is unworthy of compensation increases, why are you employing this individual?)

-The availability of employees with like skills in the marketplace: When only one person in the town has a particular skill and two companies need that skill, the bidding wars can start.
+When only one person in the town has a particular skill and two companies need that skill, the bidding wars can start.
 When only one company needs a particular skill and has two people to choose from who can both do it, they don't need to pay the employee as much money.
 The organization with alternatives does not need to compensate the chosen employee with more than the going market rate.

-The desire of the employer to attract and retain a particular employee: If a company really wants a particular employee, then they'll pay more.
+If a company really wants a particular employee, then they'll pay more.
 If a company has a reputation as a horrible place to work, they may need to pay more to attract employees, for example.

-The profitability of the company or the funds available in a non-profit or public sector setting: Often, non-profit or public sector businesses pay less.
+Often, non-profit or public sector businesses pay less.
 People are willing to work for them anyway because they believe in the mission and vision of the organization.
 The work of the organization may be consistent with their own personal values.

-Or, in the case of government employment and unionized workplaces, the employees may value their job security and expected increases in an increasingly volatile world—more than they value increased compensation.
+Or, in the case of government employment and unionized workplaces, the employees may value their job security and expected increases in an increasingly volatile world more than they value increased compensation.

 Some public sector jobs have low paychecks, but high benefits, such as health insurance and pensions.
 With compensation, you need to look at the whole picture in both the public and the private sectors.